Master in Cognitive Systems & Interactive Media

 - Apply current theories and computational models about the brain and about how it relates to interactive devices by means of cognitive systems.

 - Apply these devices and systems to real-world problems.

-This master's programme offers a wide range of career opportunities.
-Students seeking a career in research will be able to pursue doctoral studies in any of the areas included in the programme's interdisciplinary focus.
-Students seeking careers outside of academia will be able to draw on their experience with the analysis, design, implementation, experimentation, testing and assessment of interactive devices via cognitive systems to enter a wide range of fields, from industrial and home robotics to outdoor interactive advertising, the smart technology used by the automobile industry, the development of systems to help rehabilitate people with physical or cognitive disorders, large-format interactive entertainment, or smart museum technology.
+This master's program offers a wide range of career opportunities.
+Students seeking a career in research will be able to pursue doctoral studies in any of the areas included in the program's interdisciplinary focus.
+Students seeking careers outside of academia will be able to draw on their experience with the analysis, design, implementation, experimentation, testing, and assessment of interactive devices via cognitive systems to enter a wide range of fields, from industrial and home robotics to outdoor interactive advertising, the smart technology used by the automobile industry, the development of systems to help rehabilitate people with physical or cognitive disorders, large-format interactive entertainment, or smart museum technology.

 Remember that in order to be successfully enrolled, the presentation of an official English certificate is an essential admission requirement.
 Only applicants whose mother tongue is English do not need to pre¬sent an English certificate.
 Official results must be sent directly by the examining institution to the school’s Admissions Department and must comply with the required minimum scores: